lcscs12345/ncbi-xsl/README.md

 I've tested a handful Perl and Python scripts to retrieve annotations from GenBank flat files (.gbk, .gbff or .seq).
 However, to obtain lossless conversion by parsing GenBank flat files is a dream.
 A better option is to download gff files from ftp://ftp.ncbi.nlm.nih.gov/genomes/.
 But the gff collection is incomplete and only available for some refseq.

-So here is the step-by-step solution, using viral refseq as an example.
+So here is a step-by-step solution, using viral refseq as an example.
 The key thing is parsing INSDseq XML files instead of GenBank flat files.

     #retrieve gi from viral.1.1.genomic.fna
     curl -O ftp://ftp.ncbi.nih.gov/refseq/release/viral/viral.1.1.genomic.fna.gz